 Females choose the nest site, picking a place as high as possible in a tree or shrub with several upright twigs for anchoring the nest, and water and foraging areas nearby.
 Nest heights may reach more than 60 feet off the ground.
 Where trees aren’t available, females choose sites in rushes, cattails, and other marsh vegetation, or on human-made structures such as duck blinds and telephone poles.
 She may abandon her initial nesting attempt in favor of a new site, or a new social mate.

 Females weave a bulky cup of grasses, bark strips, weeds, rushes, and other plants, anchoring the rim to upright twigs or small branches.
 Weaving material can include plastic strips and bags, ribbons, flagging tape, feathers, and string.
 She lines the nest cup with mud or cow dung and adds a soft inner layer of fine grasses.
 Building the nest can take 5 to 17 days, with the male sometimes guarding the site from other females trying to pilfer nesting material.
 The finished nest is 4 to 13 inches deep and 7.5 inches across, with a cup measuring 2 to 4 inches deep and 4 inches wide.

-- Johnson, K., and B. D. Peer.
+Johnson, Kristine and Brian D. Peer.
 2001.
-Great-tailed Grackle (Quiscalus mexicanus).
+Great-tailed Grackle (Quiscalus mexicanus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
-Cornell Lab of Ornithology, Ithaca, New York.
+Cornell Lab of Ornithology, Ithaca, New York, USA.